VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 # 2) Log in

 In order to log in to TSCC, you will need to use two-factor authentication via DUO.
-See [this guide](https://support.ucsd.edu/services?id=kb_article_view&sys_kb_id=dba41d798776d11c947a0fa8cebb3527&sysparm_article=KB0020168) to get this set-up on one of yor devices.
+See [this guide](https://support.ucsd.edu/services?id=kb_article_view&sys_kb_id=dba41d798776d11c947a0fa8cebb3527&sysparm_article=KB0020168) to get this set-up on one of your devices.

-Once DUO is set-up, use the following command to login to TSCC, replacing `<your_username>` with your username (e.g. etrain82):
+Once DUO is set-up, use the following command to login to TSCC, replacing `<your_username>` with your username (e.g. etrain82) that is provided in the introductory email we send to you.
 ```bash
 ssh <your_username>@login.tscc.sdsc.edu
 ```